-Results of ABA analyses in 2004 showed that four of the five samples were potentially acid generating (KGCMC, 2005).
-However the pH of the site's drainage remains near-neutral.
+Results of ABA analyses (Figures 2.3a and 2.3b) indicate that some of the material is potentially acid generating, however the pH of the site's drainage remains near-neutral.
 During construction of the assay lab, glacial till from Site 23 was placed over much of the exposed production rock.
 The Site 23 material is not potentially acid generating and reduces exposure of the covered production rock to precipitation and oxygen.
 A network of drains and catchments diverts surface water away from the underlying production rock.
 Flow from the production rock is low (generally less than 1 gpm), remains near-neutral, contains elevated manganese concentrations, as well as moderate sulfate, zinc, cadmium and iron concentrations.

 Sporatic fluctuations in lead concentrations in Greens Creek below Site C may be related to sediments contributed from the storm water ditch that sheds water from the B Road between the 920 area and Site C. An EMS objective and target project was developed in 2004 for Site C to improve containment of sediments and decrease the potential for metal loading to the environment.
 Work items accomplished in 2004 included diversion of upper Pond C flow to lower Pond C, removal of road ditch sediments with enhanced sediment controls installed in this area, and construction of a swale at the 920.
 In 2005, oxidizing materials were removed from the Mill Backslope upper road (see Section 2.4 above).
 The caisson for the pump in the pump-back system was installed in 2006 to facilitate collection of stormwater from Pond C. Installation of the pump and comissioning of the system occurred in 2007.
 Sediments were removed from Pond C in August of 2007.
-HGCMC continued to make minor improvements to the collection and containment system around Site C in 2008.
+HGCMC continued to make minor improvements to the collection and containment system around Site C in 2008 and 2009.
+HGCMC plans to construct a diversion ditch that would divert clean, noncontact water from entering Pond C. This will minimize the volume of water routed to treatment, as well as decrease the chance for storm water discharge from this area during large storm events.
+A permit for this work was pursued with the US Army Corp of Engineers, and approval was obtained in early 2009 from this agency.
+Forest Service approval was received in July, and City and Borough of Juneau (CBJ) issued their permit in August 2009.
+Minor work in this area such as tree felling began in late summer/early fall.
+This project will be completed during the 2010 construction season.